VermeilChan/MetalSlugFontReborn/Documentation/INSTALL-GNU-Linux.md

    - Extract `MetalSlugFontReborn-X.X.X-x64-GNU-Linux.7z`.

 3. **Install Dependencies:**
-   - Navigate to the `MetalSlugFontReborn-X.X.X-x64-GNU-Linux` folder in the terminal.
+   - Navigate to the `MetalSlugFontReborn` folder in the terminal.
    - Run the following command:
       ```sh
       bash Install-Deps.sh